Photo: R. L. Johnson

 You can celebrate Virginia wine month all year long, but don’t miss out on visiting all of the amazing and beautiful vineyards our state has to offer this fall!
 Gather some friends and family and enjoy an afternoon of gazing at Blue Ridge Mountain views while sipping on locally made wine.
 There are so many great options to choose from that you can’t go wrong.
 We’ve compiled 4 Virginia vineyards throughout Virginia’s wine country for you to visit this month that are offering a range of events, from live music and themed wine tastings to harvest dinners.
 These vineyards also offer stunning views for enjoying fall foliage.

-Enjoy the gorgeous views of the Southwest Mountains of Virginia’s Piedmont at Barboursville Vineyards.
+Enjoy the gorgeous views of the Southwest Mountains of Virginia’s Piedmont at the award-winning Barboursville Vineyards.
 Owned and operated since 1976 by the Zonin family from Italy, this vineyard, located 30 minutes north of Charlottesville, is dedicated to providing a harmonious balance of wine and food—one that has been recognized with international and national awards.
 Get lost in the scenery and Italian atmosphere on their 900 acres, and enjoy a picnic on the lawns surrounding the historic Landmark Ruins of Thomas Jefferson’s mansion.
 Barboursville Vineyards offers guided tours on the weekends, and be sure to experience their Palladio Restaurant, featuring Northern Italian food prepared with local ingredients.
 And, stop in Library 1821, their original wine building, for a wine tasting.
 This vineyard experience will have you wanting to explore more of Virginia wine country.

 Photo: R.L.
 Johnson